-Our speed tests for the PIA review (280 Mbps base speed) have shown a speed drop-off of around 60% when connected to a PIA server in Europe (approx. 100 Mbps).
-In the US, the range extended from 75 Mbps to 130 Mbps, maintaining the same average speed.
-Australia remained at the top of the US range, and Japan proved PIA’s issues with Asia (only 68 Mbps).
+Our speed tests for the PIA review (302 Mbps baseline download speed) have shown a speed drop-off of around 54% when connected to a PIA server in Europe (approx. 140 Mbps).
+In the US, the drop-off reached 59%, translating in 125 Mbps.
+Australia responded with the drop-off of 94%, or 19 Mbps.

 So while the total number of servers should be able to provide decent speeds across the globe, its the number of countries and servers that force PIA to shoot itself into its foot.

 Private Internet Access servers and streaming